markmansour/marks-chess/README.md

 * Understands checkmate, stalemate, the 50 rule move, insufficient materials, and repetition.
 * Basic UCI interface.
 * Perft to depth 6 tested and valid.
-* Uses bitboards for speed (and it's a lot of fun to write).
+* Uses bitboards (and [Magic bitboards](https://rhysre.net/fast-chess-move-generation-with-magic-bitboards.html)) for speed.
+This was a lot of fun to write.
 * With perft 6 running at 4MM nodes/second on my M2 macbook air.
 * Two working players.
   * RandomMovePlayer - generates moves to a depth of 1 and randomly picks a move.